sunssy59/jjoules-maven-plugin/README.md

 public class MyTest{
 	//...
 }

 ```

-The result are in files `out.csv` for csv report and `out.json` for json report.
+The result are in files `target/jjoules-reports/out.csv` for csv report and `out.json` for json report.